Lisandro Martínez: International career

 Martínez won four caps for the Argentina under-20 team at the 2017 South American Youth Football Championship in Ecuador.
-The first came during the first stage against Venezuela, while the other three arrived during the final stage as Argentina finished 4th and subsequently qualified for the 2017 FIFA U-20 World Cup in South Korea.
-He received a call-up for the U-20 World Cup but failed to make an appearance, appearing on the substitutes bench once versus Guinea.
-Martínez made one appearance for Argentina at under-23 level, which was in a 5–0 friendly victory against Bolivia in September 2019.
+The first came during the first stage against Venezuela, while the other three arrived during the final stage as Argentina finished fourth place and subsequently qualified for the 2017 FIFA U-20 World Cup in South Korea.
+He received a call-up for the U-20 World Cup but failed to make an appearance, appearing on the substitutes bench once against Guinea.
+Martínez made one appearance for Argentina at under-23 level, in a 5–0 friendly victory against Bolivia in September 2019.